 Override Collisions – in an override collision, a truck runs over a car or smaller vehicle.
 This type is more likely to occur when drivers can’t see because of rain or fog, or while following too closely to another vehicle.
 Besides low visibility situations, the most common causes are brake failure, speeding, and bursting tires.

 T-Bone Collisions – one of the most widely-known truck wreck causes, it occurs when a truck runs a red light or stop sign and crashes into the side of a vehicle that had the right-of-way creating a “T”.

 Lost Load or Overloaded Trucks – Cargo that is improperly loaded or secured to the trailer can become dislodged during route and be scattered on the road behind the truck causing an immediate hazard to any vehicles following behind.

 This list is of the most common truck wreck causes.
 If you have been in an accident involving a truck, you may be eligible for compensation.
 We would like to discuss this opportunity with you.
-Contact us today by calling 864-235-4999 or completing our online form.
+Contact our tractor trailer accident lawyer today by calling 864-235-4999 or completing our online form.